nuxt/docs/en/api/configuration-transition.md

 ---
-title: "API: The transition Property"
+title: "API: The pageTransition and layoutTransition Properties"
-description: Set the default properties of the page transitions.
+description: Set the default properties of the page and layout transitions.
 ---

-# The transition Property
+# The pageTransition Property

 - Type: `String` or `Object`